impactmapping/www.impactmapping.org/index.md

       organisational goals supported by those impacts on another side.
 Connect the related items visually to create a mind map.
 Prioritise from the goals down to impacts.
+  - style: 1
+    id: fourth
+    orient: left
+    content_align: left
+    onscroll_image: fade-in
+    title: What do impact maps look like?
+    image: /assets/gaming_example.png
+    link: /example.html
+    description: |
+      Impact maps usually take the form of a mind map, or a hierarchical outline.
+Structuring information as a mind map allows you to describe many different dimensions of a product milestone plan in a single visualisation.
+Use colours, letter type and size, position (hierarchical, vertical/horizontal and relative), outline shades and shapes and additional symbols such as asterisks to describe importance, priority, grouping or impact.
 resources:
   style: 1
   size: medium